Code-Institute-Submissions/Pink-Floyd/README.md

 * Testing screen sizes and browsers
     * The site was tested through google, firefox and microsoft edge on two lap tops of differing sizes.
 An iphone 7,8 and X have been used to show how the site visualizes on phones.

+* Bugs
-    * There was one possible bug found.
-In firefox, upon inspection at phone view it showed the table on the tours page as being unable to shrink to the size of the screen.
+    * In firefox, upon inspection at phone view it showed the table on the tours page as being unable to shrink to the size of the screen.
 A cursor bar was provided to move the table left from right.
 However, when viewed on the apple phones I have tested this has not been the case.
+    * When the site was deployed on Github none of the images loaded.
+After a bit of research on stack overflow I decided it would be best if I went back and renamed all the image files using all lower case and hyphens between each words.
+This did not change the problem.
+I then changed the file path directory from "../assets/images" to
+    ".assets/images which did work and the issue was resolved after a couple of hard reloads.

 ## Deployment